Alignment and Safety of Diffusion Models via Reinforcement Learning and Reward Modeling: A Survey: Literature Review of Alignment Methods for Diffusion Models

 \item \textbf{Better Aligning T2I with Human Preference (Wu et al., ICCV 2023) \cite{wu2023humanpreferencescorev2}}: This paper took a somewhat different angle, focusing on improving the \emph{evaluation} of alignment and constructing a new benchmark called \textit{HPSv2 (Human Preference Score v2) \cite{wu2023humanpreferencescorev2}}.
 Wu et al. collected a dataset of user preferences (798,090 human preference choices on 433,760 pairs of images) and trained an evaluator model.
 They fine-tuned diffusion models (particularly Stable Diffusion \cite{rombach2022high}) and observed that certain training schemes improved the alignment score without heavy RL.
 While they did not introduce a fundamentally new RL method, their contribution in data and metrics (like proposing \textit{PickScore}, an automatic metric learned from the Pick-a-Pic dataset) provided tools for later works to measure success.
 This addresses the need for reliable evaluation: since running a human study for each new method is costly, having a stand-in metric like PickScore or ImageReward to at least approximate human judgments is useful. \item \textbf{Pick-a-Pic (Kirstain et al., NeurIPS 2023)}: Although primarily a dataset paper, Pick-a-Pic released an open dataset of user preference judgments for images \cite{kirstain2023pickapic}.
 It contains tens of thousands of prompt-image pairs with binary feedback (which image is preferred).
 Such datasets are key for both training reward models and directly training diffusion models on preferences. \end{itemize}

 These efforts underline that \textbf{reward modeling is a critical component} of alignment.
 A good reward model enables alignment algorithms to progress without constant human intervention.
-However, training a robust reward model is itself challenging — it must generalize to outputs from a model after it is fine-tuned (distribution shift) and not encode unintended biases.
-Some research has looked into the representation of reward models to be more general (for example, using CLIP-based features to represent images in reward models).
+However, training a robust reward model is itself challenging: it must generalize to outputs from a model after it is fine-tuned (distribution shift) and not encode unintended biases.
+Some research has looked into more general reward-model representations, for example by using CLIP-based image features.

-Now, moving to \textbf{Direct Preference Optimization (DPO)}: In the language domain, \cite{rafailov2023dpo} introduced an algorithm where instead of training a reward model, one directly fine-tunes a policy such that $\pi_\theta(\text{output}^+)$ is higher than $\pi_\theta(\text{output}^-)$ for preferred vs. dispreferred outputs.
-Surprisingly, they showed this can be derived in a way that yields a simple cross-entropy style loss on the binary comparisons, avoiding reinforcement learning altogether.
-The key insight is treating the base model as a prior and deriving a Bayes-optimal update given pairwise feedback, resulting in a loss $\mathcal{L} \propto -\log \sigma(\beta (f_\theta(x^+) - f_\theta(x^-)))$ where $f_\theta = \log \pi_\theta$ is the log-probability (up to a constant) and $\beta$ is a temperature hyperparameter \cite{rafailov2023dpo}.
+In the language domain, \textbf{Direct Preference Optimization (DPO)} \cite{rafailov2023dpo} avoids training an explicit reward model and directly fine-tunes a policy so that $\pi_\theta(\text{output}^+)$ is higher than $\pi_\theta(\text{output}^-)$ for preferred versus dispreferred outputs.
+This yields a simple cross-entropy-style loss on binary comparisons, avoiding explicit reinforcement learning.
+The key insight is to treat the base model as a prior and derive a Bayes-optimal update from pairwise feedback, resulting in a loss $\mathcal{L} \propto -\log \sigma(\beta (f_\theta(x^+) - f_\theta(x^-)))$, where $f_\theta = \log \pi_\theta$ is the log-probability up to a constant and $\beta$ is a temperature hyperparameter \cite{rafailov2023dpo}.